CazzoPMX/KKPMX/Customize.md

  - `<NAME_M>`: dict -- The actual Material.
    - `available`: array -- List of textures the shader supports in the game.
    - `textures`: array -- The textures actually used by the script.
    - `shader`: string -- The processing mode to use inside the script.
-Look them up in the script for an overview.
+Look them up in the source-code if you want to know.
    - `<List of Parameters>`: &lt;varies> -- The Parameters as found in the corresponding entry within the raw \*.json file.
    - `<Texture overrides>`: string -- The entries of `[textures]` can be explicitly defined to provide custom texture paths, as opposed to auto-generated ones.
 Use two slashes `[\\]` instead of one..
        - Example: `"AlphaMask": "%PMX%\\MyAlphaTexture.png",` will use that AlphaMask instead of the generated default, which would be `"AlphaMask": "%PMX%\\extra\\" + NAME_M + "_AlphaMask.png",`.